bmedici/rest-ftp-daemon/README.md

 * Automatically clean-up jobs after a configurable amount of time (failed, finished)
 * Current bitrate on the last blocks chunk updated in the job attributes
 * Global bitrate on the whole file transfer is re-computed after the transfer finishes
+* Daemon process is tagged with its name and environement in process lists

 Expected features in a short-time range :